elitepvpers-community/epvpapi/README.md

 Introduction
 ===
-This library is currently a work-in-progress.
-We are working on the documentation and try to provide as much as we can to enable you to use this library for your custom projects regarding elitepvpers.
+This library is currently a work-in-progress and almost reached alpha status, please let us know if something does not work as expected or if you find a documentation article is lacking information.

 References
 ===